fadilahonespot/simple-api/README.md

     DB_DEBUG=true
     DB_MIGRATION=false
     ```
     Replace the placeholder values (your_database_name, your_database_user, your_database_password) with your actual database information.
 Additionally, set DB_DEBUG to true and DB_MIGRATION to false.
+For the first time running the application, the DB_MIGRATION config can be set to true

 4. Logger Configuration: